Who we are and how to contact us

 Cookies may be stored by the website you are visiting, or by third parties who provide content that is embedded upon the site – such as YouTube videos.
 Some cookies are deleted automatically when you close your browser, others remain for longer periods – e.g. to retain any website preferences you have set on previous occasions.

-By visiting the Cavendish website you consent to cookies being stored on your computer or device.
+By visiting our Site you consent to cookies being stored on your computer or device.
 If you wish, you can disable cookies via your browser settings, however some website functionality may not work as expected.

 Strictly Necessary Cookies